 Promo Code

-GlobaleSIM offers two eSIM plans that include coverage across Africa.
-The Global plan incorporates Burkina Faso, Burundi, Benin, Botswana, the Democratic Republic of the Congo, Central African Republic, Cameroon, Algeria, Egypt, Gabon, Ghana, Gambia, Guinea, Guinea‑Bissau, Kenya, Liberia, Morocco, Madagascar, Mali, Malawi, Mozambique, Niger, Nigeria, Réunion, Rwanda, Seychelles, Sudan, Sierra Leone, Senegal, South Sudan, Eswatini (Swaziland), Chad, Tunisia, Tanzania, Uganda, South Africa, and Zambia.
-The Africa plan covers Burkina Faso, Burundi, Benin, Botswana, the Democratic Republic of the Congo, Central African Republic, Cape Verde, Algeria, Gabon, Ghana, Gambia, Guinea, Guinea‑Bissau, Kenya, Liberia, Madagascar, Malawi, Niger, Nigeria, Rwanda, Sudan, Sierra Leone, Senegal, South Sudan, Eswatini (Swaziland), Chad, Togo, Tunisia, Tanzania, and South Africa.
+GlobaleSIM offers two eSIM plans that encompass Africa: the Global plan, which covers Burkina Faso, Burundi, Benin, Botswana, DR Congo, Central African Republic, Cameroon, Algeria, Egypt, Gabon, Ghana, Gambia, Guinea, Guinea‑Bissau, Kenya, Liberia, Morocco, Madagascar, Mali, Malawi, Mozambique, Niger, Nigeria, Réunion, Rwanda, Seychelles, Sudan, Sierra Leone, Senegal, South Sudan, Eswatini (Swaziland), Chad, Tunisia, Tanzania, Uganda, South Africa, and Zambia; and the Africa plan, which includes Burkina Faso, Burundi, Benin, Botswana, DR Congo, Central African Republic, Cape Verde, Algeria, Gabon, Ghana, Gambia, Guinea, Guinea‑Bissau, Kenya, Liberia, Madagascar, Malawi, Niger, Nigeria, Rwanda, Sudan, Sierra Leone, Senegal, South Sudan, Eswatini (Swaziland), Chad, Togo, Tunisia, Tanzania, and South Africa.

 Summarized by Gen AI.
 Last updated: